Dear Friends of Anderson's La Costa Nursery,

 We would love to help you beautify your outdoor space!
-If you are interested in updating or creating a new and beautiful garden, our qualified Garden Design Team will be happy to help you!
+If you are interested in redesigning or creating a new and beautiful garden, our qualified Garden Designers will be happy to help you!

 A one-hour professional consultation at your home or office starts at $450.
 During the initial at-home visit, our designer will meet with you to learn about your vision, see your location and layout, take photos and measurements, and provide you with additional recommendations.
-The Designer will then develop a beautiful customized garden design for you including:
+The designer will then develop an individually customized garden design for you including:

 - an itemized recommended plant listing

 - a breakdown of costs of the proposed design

 - a follow up meeting at the nursery for a presentation of your design including plants samples and suggestions